-Panther Navigate is a proactive system of communication and collaboration between faculty, academic advisors, and students that is designed to support student success by promptly identifying issues and allowing for intervention.
-Panther Navigate helps students by providing a central location to schedule advising appointments, view campus resources, and request assistance.
-Students who recognize that they have a problem that negatively affects their academic performance or ability to continue school may self-refer an academic early alert.
-To do so, students will log in to Canvas and click on Student Alerts on the left sidebar within a course.
+Academic Early Alert Panther Navigate is a proactive system of communication and collaboration between faculty, academic advisors, and PVAMU-students that is designed to support student success by promptly identifying issues and allowing for intervention.
+Panther NavigateAcademic Early Alerts helps students by providing a central location to schedule advising appointments, view campus resourcesadvisor contact information, and request assistance.
+Students who recognize that they have a problem that is-negatively affectsing their academic performance or ability to continue school may self-refer an Academic Eearly Aelert.
+To do so, students will log in to PV Place and click on Academic Early Alert Canvas and click on Student Alerts on the left sidebar within a course.
 Students also have the option to download the Navigate Student app.
-Phone: 936-261-5902; Panther Navigate Website
+Phone: 936-261-5902; Panther Navigate WebsiteEarly Alert Website